 He has spoken on several panels and made presentations on topics including digital journalism, media freedom, fake news and the impact of blogging on journalism.
 In 2019, he was a panelist at the Media Foundation for West Africa’s WAMECA 2019 and the Ghana Bloggers Summit.

 Ismail Akwei is dedicated to shaping the lives of African children and the youth to prepare them for the future.
-He holds a Bachelor’s degree in Psychology and Sociology from the University of Ghana and a diploma in Communication Studies from the African University College of Communications (AUCC).
+He is studying for a Master’s Degree in Media Management at the Ghana Institute of Journalism (GIJ) and holds a Bachelor’s Degree in Psychology and Sociology from the University of Ghana and a Diploma in Communication Studies from the African University College of Communications (AUCC).